NCAlgebra/NC/DOCUMENTATION/README.md

     SetKnowns[a,b,x];
     SetUnknowns[y];

-## A complete example: the partially prescribed matrix inverse problem
+## A Complete Example: the partially prescribed matrix inverse problem

 This is a type of problem known as a *matrix completion problem*.
 This particular one was suggested by Hugo Woerdeman.
 We are grateful to